-- Have no suspension or revocation of driving privileges resulting from convictions of moving violations within the last two years.
+- Have no suspension or revocation of driving privileges resulting from convictions of moving violations within the last year.

 - Have no more than one (1) DUI conviction and no DUI/DWI (Class 1 misdemeanor) conviction within the past five years.

 - Report any pending traffic violations, arrests or receipt of any summons to appear in court, criminal or civil, in any political jurisdiction received during the applications process.